Furlough: Private sector

 During the global recession of 2009 companies such as Intel, Toyota, and Gannett implemented furloughs.

 In the US federal government shutdown of 2013 federal contractors such as Lockheed Martin and United Technologies considered furloughing their own employees.

 In 2020, retail giants, including Kohl's and Macy's, furloughed thousands of employees because of decreased sales connected to the COVID-19 pandemic in the United States.

-In April of 2020, Disney furloughed over 100,000 employees, while almost all Disney executives kept their jobs and received bonuses.
+In April 2020, Disney furloughed over 100,000 employees, while almost all Disney executives kept their jobs and received bonuses.

 United Kingdom

 The word furlough was used until at least 1908 to describe military personnel home on leave.
 It was also widely used by religious groups in the twentieth century to refer to the periods when their missionaries returned to the UK on long leave.

 COVID-19 pandemic

 In 2020, in response to the COVID-19 pandemic, Her Majesty's Government introduced what was described as a "furlough" programme to support employers and workers.
 For many years the term "furlough" had been very little known in the United Kingdom, and many HR managers were not acquainted with the US "furlough" system.
 Formally named the Coronavirus Job Retention Scheme, it funded businesses to continue paying up to 80% of employees' salary for those that would otherwise have been made unemployed.